mboehm21/telegraf-extended/README.md

-## mboehm21/telegraf-python
+## mboehm21/telegraf-extended
-The official telegraf image with python3-support to use in inputs.exec
+The official telegraf image with python3-support and additional tools to use in inputs.exec